stormpath/stormpath-sdk-express/README.md

 ## DEPRECATION NOTICE

 This module has been replaced by [express-stormpath][] and will no longer be maintained.
-Please see [UPGRADING][] for detailed information on how to migrate your application to the [express-stormpath][] module.
+Please see [UPGRADING.md][] for detailed information on how to migrate your application to the [express-stormpath][] module.

 If you were using this module with [stormpath-sdk-angular][], you will